HOLIDAY SAFETY TRAVEL TIPS: WHAT YOU NEED TO KNOW (2022 UPDATE)

 Book early to get the car rental you want

-For car rentals, the supply bottlenecks of early in the year have mostly been cleaned up, though there may still be spot shortages of some vehicles.
+For car rentals, supply bottlenecks are largely a thing of the past, though there may still be spot shortages of some vehicles and the occasional horror story.

-Florida airports have the best supply of rental vehicles, but what applies to everything but motel rooms applies here: book early to get the vehicle you want.
+Florida airports have the best supply of rental vehicles, but what applies to everything else in travel applies here: book early to get the vehicle you want.

 What to do if you get stuck